 Konica Minolta has been a Landcare Australia partner since 2011.
-Initially the partnership’s focus was to provide staff with opportunities to participate in environmental volunteering helping them to make a positive and meaningful contribution to our environment.
+Initially the partnership’s focus was to provide staff with opportunities to participate in environmental volunteering helping them to make a positive and meaningful contribution to our environment (see video below).

-Previous to the 2019 grant, Konica Minolta made a generous donation to help support an Aboriginal Cultural Site Restoration project in the ACT through the Ginninderra Catchment Group.
+Konica Minolta also made a generous donation to help support an Aboriginal Cultural Site Restoration project in the ACT through the Ginninderra Catchment Group.
 The project provided the opportunity for community members including the Aboriginal community, local residents, Landcare volunteers and corporate partners to engage in Aboriginal land management activities such as revegetation, weed control and connecting with significant cultural sites.

 Konica Minolta has also provided valuable support to National Landcare Awards and Conferences through the provision of in-kind printing solutions.